-A combination of these hazard and hazard-based impact data and information, together with information about current vulnerability and exposure from the TVAR [2], has been summarised for priority sectors in Table 18-2.
+A combination of these hazard and hazard-based impact data and information, together with information about current vulnerability and exposure from the TVAR [2], has been summarised for priority sectors in Table 18-3.
 Information about relevant climate hazards is also summarised, along with hazard ratings based on expert judgement, e.g. if impacts are medium then the hazard rating is medium, and if the impacts are high then the hazard rating is high.
-Projected changes in climate related hazards from Table 18-1 change the hazard ratings in future.
+Projected changes in hazards from Table 18-1 change the hazard ratings in future (Table 18-3).
+These hazard ratings are intended to provide consolidated lines of science-based and reliable/validated anecdotal evidence to inform the integrated risk assessments for the Tuvalu CIVRA project; noting that the risk ratings specifically are reported separately for the project.

 Table 18-1 Historical climate (20-years centred on 1995) and projected climate change for 20-year periods centred on 2030 and 2050, relative to a 20-year period centred on 1995.
 Changes are based on simulations from CMIP5 global climate models (GCMs) for low (RCP2.6) and high (RCP8.5) greenhouse gas emissions scenarios.
-However, changes in extreme wind speed and marine heat waves are based on CMIP6 GCMs for low (SSP1-2.6) and very high (SSP5-8.5) emissions scenarios.
-For some variables, the Tuvalu EEZ region is assessed, as indicated.
+However, changes in extreme wind speed and marine heat waves are based on CMIP6 GCMs for low (SSP1-2.6) and high (SSP5-8.5) emissions scenarios.
+For some variables, the Tuvalu EEZ region is assessed, rather than Funafuti, as indicated.
 Confidence ratings are based on the IPCC framework (Mastrandrea et al, 2010) involving an assessment of the amount of evidence and the degree of agreement between lines of evidence.